The Philippines Department of Labor and Employment used evidence to inform the design of a national program.

 The findings highlighted the value of KASAMA in ameliorating poverty, increasing food security, and improving very poor children’s life satisfaction, but the findings on child labor signaled to the government the program was not working as intended and needed to be adjusted.

-DOLE reported to IPA that they are working on improving their program as a result of the findings from the evaluation.
+DOLE reported to IPA in early 2019 that they are working on improving their program as a result of the findings from the evaluation.
 Since one of the findings showed that the program draws in children to work from households who did not have any children working before, they plan to broaden their child labor advocacy component to include all targeted livelihood beneficiaries of the department, regardless of whether they are identified as parents of child laborers.
 All beneficiary households will have to sign a written document stating they will not have their children engaged in child labor.
 They also reported they are in the process of improving and standardizing their child labor orientation module since the study found that the information presented did not appear to be salient.

 More research would be needed to determine whether the changes are successful in addressing the use of child labor.
 As of mid-2019, IPA-Philippines was in discussions with DOLE about future collaboration and M&E system improvement.